saqo-developer82/tracking-app-api/README.md

-TRACKING_STORAGE_DRIVER=sqlite or csv # select the driver you want to use CSV_TRACKING_FILE= your csv file path # this is required if you are using csv driver , for example: tracking.csv FRONTEND_URL=http://localhost:3000 # this is the URL of your frontend application, used for CORS
+TRACKING_STORAGE_DRIVER=sqlite or csv # select the driver you want to use CSV_TRACKING_FILE= your csv file path # this is required if you are using csv driver , for example: tracking.csv FRONTEND_URL=http://localhost:3000 # this is the URL of your frontend application, used for CORS TESTING_KEY=testing_key123 # this is used for testing purposes, you can change it to any value you want
 ```

 **Improvements can be done**